MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/large-enterprise/layered-governance.md

 The inherent capabilities of the cloud can remove blockers to innovation but increase risks.
 In this governance journey, we showed how the example company created guardrails to mitigate the risk.
 Rather than tackling each of the disciplines required to protect the environment, the Cloud Governance team leads a risk-based approach to govern what could be deployed, while the other teams build the necessary cloud maturities.
 Most importantly, as each team reaches cloud maturity, governance applies their solutions holistically.
 As each team matures and adds to the overall solution, the Cloud Governance team can open stage gates, allowing additional innovation and adoption to thrive.

 This model illustrates the growth of a partnership between the Cloud Governance team and existing enterprise teams (Security, IT Governance, Networking, Identity, and others).
-The journey starts with the Governance MVP and grows to a holistic end state through Governance Evolutions.
+The journey starts with the governance MVP and grows to a holistic end state through governance evolutions.

 ## Requirements to supporting such a team sport